 I often use this saying when I am coaching my FITness classes during a rigorous workout.

-If I hear that type of language from that person consistently I feel I have a pretty good idea where they are headed for their future, and it’s not good.
+If I hear that type of language from someone consistently I have a pretty good idea where they are headed for their future… Away from Success…

 Why?
 Focus feeds a habit.

 If you are saying those words you have to be thinking about them more.
 The more you think about them you are channeling your focus and attention towards it.
 Whatever you focus on, your life will head in that direction.
 There is a HIERARCHY OF GOAL SETTING that explains your reality starts with the thoughts you are thinking.

 - Thoughts (good or bad) you have will start driving into actions.

 - Actions will begin to create consistent habits.

 - Habits you will shape your character.

 - Your character will create your destiny and the life you will have.